MicrosoftDocs/dynamics-365-intelligent-order-management/topics/internal-external-id-mapping.md

 [!include [banner](includes/banner.md)]

 Dynamics 365 Intelligent Order Management provides out-of-the-box internal external ID mappings.
-With the internal external ID mappings functionality, you can do the following tasks.
+With the internal external ID mappings functionality, you can perform the following tasks:

 - Define the relationship between identities in an enterprise across applications and operating systems.
 - Use the mapping for multiple integrations.